maikebing/Appva.v2/ResourceServer/README.md

   }
 }
 ```
 #### Things to remember
 ```c#
 this.User.Identity.Id();
 ```

-Currently, the `IIdentity` extension method `Id()` is dependent on `AuthorizeAttraibute.cs` and will trigger an exception when used in `"SkipTokenAndScopeAuthorization": "true"`
+Currently, the `IIdentity` extension method `Id()` is dependent on `AuthorizeAttraibute.cs` and will trigger an exception when
+used in `"SkipTokenAndScopeAuthorization": "true"`.